Making the Most Out of Your Tourist Visa: Fall 2020 Study Abroad Tips

 Your Host Country

 Last, but not least... if travel restrictions remain tight, don’t underestimate the adventures that await you in your host country!
 My own greatest memories from my time abroad are of the time I spent in Ireland exploring the local culture.
 It was a treasure to feel at home and forge a greater connection to my chosen study abroad destination.
 And, your host city isn’t necessarily fully representative of your host country.
 Consider cities and towns off the beaten path to make you feel like a seasoned traveler, and give you more opportunities to meet locals.
-Deep dives like this can make your study abroad experience unique!
+Deep dives like this can make your study abroad program experience unique!

 Explore CEA's Fall 2020 programs and apply today!